Key Plumbing Advertising Takeaways

 Your Google Business Profile is your most important citation and essentially serves as your Google homepage.
 It is as close to as valuable as your primary website as any other branded web entity.
 For this reason, the GBP listing should be completely optimized.

 Be sure to include original images, Google posts, and Q&A sections with informative answers.
 Don’t forget about the hours of operation.
 When customers leave reviews, be sure to respond to these reviews and do so professionally.
 Potential clients will want to see that you take a complaint seriously.

 Plumbers can list their business on several directories on the internet.
 These listings are known as NAP citations and should include important information like company name, address, and phone number.
 Google scans this info in the aggregate, meaning consistency and uniformity are essential.

-Sure, you can also get calls off of these listings, but their real impact for promotion is that they collectively drive up your brand recognition and improve search rank.
+Sure, you can also get calls from these listings, but their real impact on promotion is that they collectively drive up your brand recognition and improve search rank.
 Yelp, HomeAdvisor, and Angie’s List are three of the most important directories for plumbing companies.